Choctawhatchee Audubon Society | Events (home)

 BIRD HUB CHAPTER PLACES PHOTOS

-All events are free and open to the public.
-Bird Walks are usually 2-4 hours on Saturday mornings.
 Programs (slide shows, etc.) are held the first Thursday of all months except June, July, and August.
 People arrive between 6 PM and 7 PM, when the program begins.
 Programs are held in Room 800 on the 2nd floor of the Chandler Center (NW door of 519 Helms St.) at the Crosspoint Church in Niceville.
 CLICK the place (it's a map link).
 When there, use any parking lot nearby.
 Walk in the door (NW building corner) under the red map marker.
 For more information, click our Facebook link.
-Admission is free and open to the public.
 Children should be accompanied by an adult.

+Bird Walks are usually 2-4 hours on Saturday mornings.
+Unless otherwise noted, no advance registration is required.
 For most Bird Walks, binoculars are almost a must, especially to study birds and butterflies.
 If you have a spotting scope and/or camera, bring them.
 Don't have binoculars?
 We may have an extra pair or two to borrow, and your leader will to try to show you several birds through a spotting scope.
 Many bird identifications are made on sounds and behavior.
 We will teach you how.
 Be sure to bring drinking water; you may want to bring snacks too.
 Bird walks may lead down trails with chiggers and mosquitos, so wear long pants, socks, and water-resistant, closed-toe shoes.
-Bring a hat, sunscreen, and insect repellent, but please refrain from spraying in the immediate presence of others (e.g., nearer than 2 bus-lengths).
+Bring a hat, sunscreen, and insect repellent.